edtechsuite/lernify-server/README.md

 `PROJECT_ID`: Firebase project id
 `CLIENT_EMAIL`: Firebase client email
-`PRIVATE_KEY`: Firebase private key
+`PRIVATE_KEY`: Firebase private key `DISABLE_DATABASE_SECURE_CONNECTION`: if `true` secure connection for the database will be disabled (used for the connect to the local Postgres instance)

 You can find `PROJECT_ID`, `CLIENT_EMAIL`, `PRIVATE_KEY` in the Firebase `service account` credentials json file